cogstat/cogstat_user_documentation/Installation.md

 0. Note that these instructions may not work for older macOS versions.
 Most probably, you need at least macOS 10.13.
 1. Install some of the required packages (you may skip this part if you update your CogStat and have already run this before).
     * Open a terminal
-        * Press Command+Space, type Terminal, and press the enter key.
+        * Press Command+Space, type Terminal, and press the Enter key.
     * Install brew
         * Type `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` and hit enter.
     * Install a new Python 3 and the PyQt Python module
         * Type `brew install python3` and hit enter.
         * Type `brew install pyqt5` and hit enter.
 2.
-    * Type `pip3 install Downloads/cogstat-version.tar.gz --user` (use the version number of your downloaded file) and hit enter.
+    * Type `pip3 install Downloads/cogstat-version.tar.gz --user` (use the version number of your downloaded file) and hit Enter.
         * This may take some time, depending on your internet connection speed.
 --->